-- a) Financial assets (debt instruments) at amortised cost - i.
+- i.
 A financial asset shall be measured at amortised cost if both of the following conditions are met: - the financial asset is held within a business model whose objective is to hold financial assets in order to collect contractual cash flows and - the contractual terms of the financial assets give

-- ii.
+- rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding (SPPI). - ii.
 They are presented as current assets, except for those maturing later than 12 months after the reporting date which are presented as non-current assets.
 Financial assets are measured initially at fair value plus transaction costs and subsequently carried at amortized cost using the effective interest method, less any impairment loss. - iii.
 Amortised cost are represented by investment in interest bearing debt instruments, trade receivables, security deposits, cash and cash equivalents, employee and other advances and eligible current and non-current assets. - iv.
 Cash and cash equivalents comprise cash on hand and in banks and demand deposits with banks with original maturity less than 3 months which can be withdrawn at any time without prior notice or penalty on the principal. - v.
 For the purposes of the cash flow statement, cash and cash equivalents include cash on hand, in banks and demand deposits with banks, net of outstanding bank overdrafts that are repayable on demand, book overdraft and are considered part of the Company's cash management system.